 Director Lloyd Bacon and producer Jerry Wald were prevented from filming at sea due to the US government's wartime restrictions, so the entire film was shot on Warner Bros.' sound stages and its back lot.

-According to the book "Bill Collins Presents the Golden Years of Hollywood" by Bill Collins, "For certain scenes, amazingly created on the screen, a replica of a ten thousand-ton tanker was built inside Warner Brothers sound stages six and seven.
+According to the book "Bill Collins Presents the Golden Years of Hollywood", "For certain scenes, amazingly created on the screen, a replica of a ten thousand-ton tanker was built inside Warner Brothers sound stages six and seven.
 Each stage contained one half the ship's hull and deck-housing fixtures.
 This ship had to be torpedoed with its gasoline cargo on fire [for the movie].
 Then a Liberty Ship was constructed on the same two sound stages for later scenes in the film.
 Furthermore, the size of these sets prohibited their being fixed on rocking equipment.
-The rocking had to come from the camera, so the camera was mounted on a crane to simulate movement!".
+The rocking had to come from the camera, so the camera was mounted on a crane to simulate movement!"

 According to the book "The Films of World War II' by Joe Morella, Edward Z. Epstein and John Griggs, at the film's premiere in New York on May 21, 1943, Warner Brothers studio chief Jack L. Warner was presented with the Merchant Marine's Victory Flag by 300 sailors, 17 torpedo seamen and the US Merchant Marine band.
 The seamen first marched into the auditorium before the presentation.
 Apparently, this was "the first war pennant awarded to a member of the film industry."